fastnai/fastn-langchain-mcp-samples/README.md

-# FastnAgent with MCP Tools
+# Fastn MCP and LangChain Integration

-A powerful agent for accessing and using MCP (Model Context Protocol) tools through natural language commands.
-This project enables users to interact with various tools like MongoDB, Gmail, Google Calendar, and LinkedIn through a simple chat interface.
+This repository demonstrates how to integrate the Fastn MCP (Model Context Protocol) server with the LangChain MCP Adapter and LangChain agent, enabling secure, scalable, and multi-tenant AI-powered automation for SaaS products.

+## What is Fastn.ai and UCL?

+[Fastn.ai](https://fastn.ai) provides the Fastn UCL (Unified Command Layer), a secure, scalable integration layer that connects AI agents to real-world tools and data.
+UCL acts as a universal remote control for AI agents, allowing them to interact with external services (like Slack, Gmail, Google Calendar, and more) while maintaining strict security, context, and tenant isolation.

+**Fastn provides access to over 1600+ tools** through its extensive library of connectors, enabling your AI agents to automate and orchestrate workflows across a vast ecosystem of SaaS apps and services.

+**Key features of Fastn UCL:**
+- **Multitenancy:** Native support for true per-tenant isolation and routing, so each customer's data and workflows are kept separate and secure.
+- **Centralized Integration:** Manage all connectors, authentication, and routing logic in one place, reducing development and maintenance effort.
+- **Scalability:** Easily onboard new customers or support new tools without duplicating workflows.
+- **Security:** Built-in authentication, access control, and monitoring for all actions performed by AI agents.
+- **Production-Ready:** Fully managed, MCP-compliant platform that handles the complexities of integration, authentication, and tenant isolation for you.

+> **Note:** In this repository, we use the term "Fastn MCP" to refer to the Fastn UCL server, as it implements the open Model Context Protocol (MCP) for tool access.

+For more details, see the [Fastn UCL documentation](https://docs.fastn.ai/ucl-unified-command-layer/about-fastn-ucl).

+---

 ## Integration Overview

-This repository demonstrates how to integrate Fastn MCP with the LangChain MCP Adapter and LangChain agent.
-The Fastn MCP server is accessed via the HTTP streamable endpoint (`https://mcp.ucl.dev/shttp/`) to provide tool access for LangChain-based agents.
+This project shows how to connect a LangChain agent to the Fastn MCP server using the HTTP streamable endpoint (`https://mcp.ucl.dev/shttp/`).
+This enables your agent to access a wide range of tools and services, with all the benefits of Fastn's multitenant, secure, and scalable architecture.

 ## What it does

-FastnAgent connects to MCP servers and provides a conversational interface to:
+FastnAgent connects to Fastn MCP servers and provides a conversational interface to:

 - Query and manipulate MongoDB databases
 - Send and read emails through Gmail